arogozhnikov/python3_with_pleasure/README.md

 # Main problem for education

-You should spend some time in the beginning to explain what is an iterator, why is can't be sliced like a string and how to deal with it.
+Data science courses will struggle with some of the changes.

-Data science courses will struggle with it.
+Course authors should spend time in the beginning to explain what is an iterator, why is can't be sliced / concatenated like a string (and how to deal with it).

 # Conclusion